logo University of York Europe Campus

 • Cognitive bases of neurological communication disorders

-• Language deficits subsequent to left- and right-hemisphere brain damage
+• Cognitive deficits subsequent to acquired left- and right hemisphere brain damage (stroke)

 • Cognitive processes in ageing